 A student who is academically suspended will be suspended from enrollment for one semester (not counting summer terms).
-After one semester, the suspended student must meet with the vice chancellor for academic affairs before being re-admitted.
+After one semester, the suspended student must meet with the Suspension Recovery Counselor before being re-admitted.
 Re-admittance is not automatic.
 If the student is re-admitted, he/she will be on academic probation and must adhere to the directions listed in paragraphs #2 and #3 above.